Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Generalizing the entropy flux vector

-notice that $\dot{r}_{h}$ is related to the deceleration parameter $q$ or can be written in terms of the energy density and pressure of the fluid by means of the dynamical equations (\ref{eq:fried1}) and (\ref{eq:accel}).
-Therefore from our previous results we can obtain
+being $q:=-1-\dot{H}/H^{2}$, the deceleration parameter as usual.
+Regard that $\dot{r}_{h}$ can be written also in terms of the energy density and pressure of the fluid by means of the dynamical equations (\ref{eq:fried1}) and (\ref{eq:accel}).
+In order to visualize the cosmological implications of the creation pressure contribution, we will consider created particles being dark matter satisfying a pressureless equation of state, therefore from now on we will assume $p=0$.
+From our previous results we can obtain

 where we have considered (\ref{eq:perfect}).
-It is worthy to mention that from the expression for $\dot{S}_{h}$ and Eq. (\ref{eq:qq}), we can relate the source term $\Gamma$ and $q$ as follows
+It is worthy to mention that from the previous expression for $\dot{S}_{h}$ and Eq. (\ref{eq:qq}), we can relate the source term $\Gamma$ and $q$ as follows

-Notice that with the time derivative of the entropy defined on the horizon, we can obtain information about the particle production rate from some features of the observable universe, i.e., $\Gamma$ is given in terms of the cosmological parameter $q$, which has been estimated in the literature with cosmological data for several dark energy models.
-This is relevant since the value at present time of the parameter $q$ fixes the value for $\Gamma$.
+This latter result indicates that from the time derivative of the entropy defined on the horizon, we can obtain information about the particle production rate and relate it to some well-known cosmological quantities of the observable Universe, i.e., $q$ is given in terms of $\Gamma$.
+The deceleration parameter has been estimated in the literature with the use cosmological data for several dark energy models.
+This relation is relevant since the value at present time of the parameter $q$ fixes the value for $\Gamma$.
+It is worthy to mention that only for $\Gamma > 0$ the deceleration parameter (\ref{eq:gammaq}) can take negative values, in this sense, the created particles will exhibit a dark energy behavior.
+Notice that for $\Gamma=0$ we obtain $q=1/2$, this is consistent with the dark matter fluid since we are considering the case $p=0$, therefore the dark energy behavior of this scenario is possible due to the existence of the positive source term $\Gamma$ which implies a negative pressure contribution, $p_{c}<0$, as can be seen from Eq. (\ref{eq:perfect}).

 Besides, if we consider $s^{a}_{;a} = 0$ and the condition $\dot{s} = 0$ we have that $s$ is constant, for thermodynamics consistency such constant must be positive.